stblake/photic/README.md

 ### Western Australia - Exmouth to Whim Creek

 The modelled satellite-derived bathymetry comprised $17060$ $\text{km}^2$ at a horizontal resolution of 30m.
-The modelled data is a 60 Mb compressed geotiff, which can be downloaded [here](https://drive.google.com/file/d/1bmgpVht8NhCzgVcrFxv0umlSzyGk7NlD/view?usp=sharing).
+The modelled gridded dataset has dimensions 12662 by 16077 and is projected in the WGS84 (EPSG:4326) coordinate system.
+The dataset is a 60 Mb compressed geotiff, which can be downloaded [here](https://drive.google.com/file/d/1bmgpVht8NhCzgVcrFxv0umlSzyGk7NlD/view?usp=sharing).

 <p align="center">
   <img src="pilbara_coast_viridis.jpg" width="900" title="Pilbara Coast - Exmouth to Whim Creek Satellite-Derived Bathymetry">